Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 \subsubsection{The \nvss\ radio-galaxies catalogue}

-The luminous active galactic nuclei (hereafter AGN) are very powerful radio sources, which can be seen also at high redshifts.
+The luminous AGN are very powerful radio sources, which can be seen also at high redshifts.
 These sources are able to trace the cosmic density field for both the redshift evolution and the spatial distribution.
-Therefore the sources can probe the spatial distribution of large-scale potential wells that contribute to generate the ISW effect during the dark energy era.
+Therefore they can probe the spatial distribution of large-scale potential wells that contribute to the ISW effect during the dark energy era.

-The sources we use in this paper are the same samples we use in \citet{planck2013-p14}, i.e. the NRAO Vary-Large-Array (VLA) Sky Survey~\citep{Condon1998}.
+The sources we use in this paper are the same samples we used in \citet{planck2013-p14}, i.e., the NRAO Vary-Large-Array (VLA) Sky Survey~\citep{Condon1998}.
 This NVSS survey was conducted by using VLA at $1.4\,$GHz, and covers up to an equatorial latitude of $b_{\rm E}=-40\deg$, with an average noise level of $0.45$\,mJy\,beam$^{-1}$.
-Thus there are roughly $1.4\times10^6$ sources above a flux threshold of $2.5$\,mJy.
+There are roughly $1.4\times10^6$ sources above a flux threshold of $2.5$\,mJy.
 Figure~\ref{fig:surveys_maps} (top-left panel) shows the all-sky density projection for the NVSS galaxies, where the grey area indicates regions not observed or disregarded by the surveys.
-Figure~\ref{fig:surveys_cls} includes a sub-plot to show the angular power spectra (blue points) of the NVSS survey.
+Figure~\ref{fig:surveys_cls} includes a subplot to show the angular power spectra (blue points) of the NVSS survey.